-Department of Labor’s Fiduciary Rule is on Unstable GroundAdded by Hawley Troxell in Articles & Publications, Banking Law on March 23, 2017
+Department of Labor’s Fiduciary Rule is on Unstable GroundAdded by Hawley Troxell in Articles & Blogs, Banking Law on March 23, 2017

 Over the past three weeks, the Trump administration has taken steps to reassess, and potentially rescind, a rule passed in the waning months of the Obama Administration−the Fiduciary Rule.
 The Fiduciary Rule (“Rule”) was established by the Department of Labor (“DOL”) in April 2016, and was set to take effect April 10, 2017.
 The new regulation will require financial advisers and brokers handling individual retirement and 401(k) accounts to follow the “fiduciary standard” and act in the best interest of their client.
 Currently, brokers are generally required only to recommend “suitable” investments, meaning they can promote more expensive investments that offer high commissions.